Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Method

+\textbf{Piecewise Linear RNNs} aim to reconcile these trade-offs by combining the analytical tractability of linear dynamics with the computational expressivity of nonlinear models.
+From a dynamical systems perspective, piecewise linear systems offer a principled and general framework: any sufficiently smooth nonlinear DS can be approximated arbitrarily well by partitioning the state space into linear subregions \citep{storace_piecewise-linear_2004}.
+The AL-RNN, which we employ here, implements the simplest version of this idea that can be learned automatically from data in an end-to-end fashion.
+It makes no assumptions about the switching mechanism itself, and requires no prior specification of how many subregions are needed or where transitions should occur.
 The AL-RNN partitions the state space into $2^P$ linear subregions separated by switching boundaries, within which the dynamics are linear and analytically tractable (see Fig. \ref{fig:al_rnn}).
-Each linear subregion of the AL-RNN can be uniquely identified by a binary bitcode of length $P$, corresponding to the on/off (positive/negative) activation state of the $P$ ReLU units.
+Each linear subregion of the AL-RNN can be uniquely identified by a binary bitcode of length $P$, corresponding to the on/off (positive/negative) activation state of the $P$ ReLU units (Fig. \ref{fig:al_rnn},right).
 Since the ReLU nonlinearity partitions each dimension at zero, this yields $2^P$ possible configurations of active units.
 By tracking which bitcodes occur during inference, we can quantify and visualize how many of these subregions are actually used by the network, offering a compact representation of its functional complexity.

-This PWL structure offers a key advantage: it preserves linear dynamics within each subregion while still enabling the network to express nonlinear behavior through discrete transitions between linear subregions.
-This allows for efficient computation and clear interpretability.
-Transitions between subregions are explicitly detectable, and within each regime, the system’s dynamics can be analytically characterized in terms of fixed points and stability properties \cite{durstewitz_state_2017, eisenmann_bifurcations_2024} (see Appx. \ref{sec:appx:analysis}).
-To retain interpretability, we constrain our models to a single AL-RNN layer throughout.
+This PWL structure thus inherits the advantages from both paradigms: the analytic transparency of linear systems within each subregion, combined with the representational flexibility of nonlinear models.
+Further, transitions between subregions are explicitly detectable, and within each regime, the system’s dynamics can be analytically characterized in terms of fixed points and stability properties \citep{durstewitz_state_2017, eisenmann_bifurcations_2024} (see Appx. \ref{sec:appx:analysis}).

 \paragraph{Training Details}